rmrt1n/rmrt1n.github.io/src/articles/clojure-fly.md

 ## Deploy with GitHub Actions

-If you're using [GitHub](https://github.com), we can also setup automatic deployments on pushes/PRs with [GitHub Actions](https://github.com/features/actions).
+If you're using [GitHub](https://github.com), we can also set up automatic deployments on pushes/PRs with [GitHub Actions](https://github.com/features/actions).
 All you need is to create the workflow file:

 ```yaml
 # .github/workflows/fly.yaml